What is Monsanto Rock Village, Portugal?

 How to get to Monsanto

 Monsanto’s stunning remote location does mean it’s quite off the regular Portugal route.
 However, it’s well worth it!
-It’s easiest to visit using a car or campervan, as it’s a 3-hour drive from Lisbon or a 4-hour drive from Porto.
+It’s easiest to visit using a car or campervan in Portugal, as it’s a 3-hour drive from Lisbon or a 4-hour drive from Porto.
 Because of this, there are limited public transport options; usually, only buses or trains that go once a day to the main village of Monsanto Relva.

 It is not possible to drive to the village itself, with its narrow streets and steep lanes.
 Instead, drive as far as you can up the hill until you’re at this small parking lot.
 From here, it’s just a short walk to the village.